TheNathannator/PlasticBand/Docs/Instruments/Turntable/PS3.md

 Crossfader: Accelerometer Z

-- Unsure if range is inverted like the Xbox 360 turntable.
-TODO
+- Range is inverted: left is maximum, right is minimum.

 Pressure axes: